LoupVaillant/Monocypher/README.md

 Installation
 ------------

-The easiest way to use Monocypher is to include `src/monocypher.h` and `src/monocypher.c` directly into your project.
-They compile as C99, C11, C++98, C++11, C++14, and C++17.
+Run `make`, then grab `lib/libmonocypher.a` or `lib/libmonocypher.so`.

-Alternatively, you can run `make`, then grab `lib/libmonocypher.a` or `lib/libmonocypher.so`.
 If you're running a UNIX system, you can even install Monocypher (you need to be root):

     $ make install